Binance Market Update (2022-11-13)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include TWT, SFP, and C98, up by 60%, 56%, and 33%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include SFP, TWT, and ACM, up by 61%, 55%, and 42%, respectively.

 Market movers: